Lost in transit in on the way to a Castello in Tuscany

 Staggering under the weight of so much culture, we repaired to Vivoli’s traditional ice cream parlor – according to my husband, the best in Florence in his long-gone twenty-somethings, and as we discovered, still a quality product.
 (No cones, just cups from 2 to 10 Euros).

 Then we stumbled on something surprising and wonderful – Florence’s vast and beautiful Great Synagogue, and the tiny museum stuffed into its eaves.
 Arriving with no great expectations, it engaged and absorbed us for a fraction of what we’d spent on great works of art.
 (Adults 6.5 Euros, concessions 5 Euros).

-The walled town of Volterra is best known to readers round the world from Stephanie Meyer’s Twilight vampire books, but locally it’s associated far more with the annual medieval festival.
+The walled town of Volterra is best known to readers around the world from Stephanie Meyer’s Twilight vampire books, but locally it’s associated far more with the annual medieval festival.

 My girls had flowers laced into their hair, and one of the boys had a go at making a pot, but the highlight of the holiday had to be watching my husband being locked in the pillory and ‘tortured’ with feather dusters by a pair of comedians.
 What wife could resist such a wonderful spectacle?